awsdocs/amazon-cloudfront-developer-guide/doc_source/LinkFormat.md

 It’s inconvenient to have to invalidate both URL formats, and it can lead to additional costs\.
 That’s because if you must double up invalidations to cover both types of URLs, you might reach the limit for free invalidations for the month\.
 And if that happens, you'll have to pay for all the invalidations, even if only one format for each directory URL exists in CloudFront\.

-## Creating URLs for Streaming<a name="LinkFormat_StreamingURLs"></a>

-If your CloudFront distribution serves streaming content, you must include additional characters in the URLs for your objects\.
-For more information, see [Configuring the Media Player](Streaming_URLs.md)\.

 ## Creating Signed URLs for Restricted Content<a name="LinkFormat_SignedURLs"></a>

 If you have content that you want to restrict access to, you can create signed URLs\.
 For example, if you want to distribute your content only to users who have authenticated, you can create URLs that are valid only for a specified time period or that are available only from a specified IP address\.
-For more information, see [Serving Private Content through CloudFront](PrivateContent.md)\.
+For more information, see [Serving Private Content with Signed URLs and Signed Cookies](PrivateContent.md)\.

+## Creating URLs for RTMP Distribution Media Files<a name="LinkFormat_StreamingURLs"></a>

+If you use an RTMP distribution to serve streaming content, you must include additional characters in the URLs for your files\.
+For more information, see [Configuring the Media Player](Streaming_URLs.md)\.